scatix1948/for-FiveM-gaming-chairs/README.md

  2. If you pay attention to the names of the files that say FiveEye, for example, it makes a lot of sense that this only works with the AntiCheat FiveGuard!

     # HOW TO BYPASS FIVEGUARD:
-      1. Block FiveGuard with TriggerEventBlocker.
+      I. Block FiveGuard with TriggerEventBlocker.

-      2. Run the LUA code from the file: FiveGuardByPass.
+      II.
+Run the LUA code from the file: FiveGuardByPass.

-      3. Have fun! :)
+      III.
+Have fun! :)